decentraland/core-template-server/README.md

 - **Integration Tests** (`test/integration/`): Test the complete request/response cycle

 For detailed testing guidelines and standards, refer to our [Testing Standards](https://github.com/decentraland/docs/tree/main/development-standards/testing-standards) documentation.

-## How to Contribute

-We welcome contributions!
-Before contributing, please familiarize yourself with [our development standards](https://github.com/decentraland/docs/tree/main/development-standards).

-### Quick Start for Contributors

-1. Fork the repository (if external contributor)
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Make your changes following our coding standards
-4. Write/update tests for your changes
-5. Ensure all tests pass: `yarn test`
-6. Ensure the build succeeds: `yarn build`
-7. Ensure the linter succeeds: `yarn lint`.
-You can automatically fix linting issues with `yarn lint:fix`
-8. Commit your changes with clear, descriptive messages
-9. Push to your branch
-10. Create a Pull Request with a detailed description of your changes
-11. Address any review feedback promptly
-12. Once approved, your PR will be merged

 ## AI Agent Context